rich-java-dev/Annotation-Reflection-Tutorial/README.md

 # Annotation-Reflection-Tutorial
 ## A basic implementation of a Data Store using a custom Annotation API template

-### This code is extensible/provides a easy-to-use API to use to implement all sorts of Annotations: Go Build your own Java frame-work!
+### This code is extensible/provides a easy-to-use API to build Annotations with Runtime context: Go Build your own Java frame-work!

 ### Structure:
 * annote Package: